Skip to main content

 Overview

 AWS Copilot is a command-line interface (CLI) tool that simplifies the process of deploying and managing containerized applications on AWS.
-This guide will walk you through the steps to deploy AnswerAI using AWS Copilot.
+This guide will walk you through the steps to deploy AnswerAgentAI using AWS Copilot.

 Key Benefits